mhaln3mi/Youtube-content-quality-classification/README.md

 <img src='imgs/chid.JPG'>
 <br/>

+- Click predict to see the classification of the video

 ## Introduction
 In this project, my goal is to create a Machine Learning model to classify Youtube videos based on content quality into two classes: `Reputable`, and `non reputable`.
 My aim is to make the process of finding good tutorials easier for everyday users and researchers.